spectrumvoip/NetSapiens-PHP-Client/README.md

 # NetSapiens PHP Client Documentation

+## Maintenance Mode Notice

+This repository is now in maintenance mode as the API has been upgraded to version 2.
+All future development efforts are focused on the v2 client, and support for v1 will be discontinued.

+- If you're using the v1 API, we recommend migrating to the [v2 client](https://github.com/spectrumvoip/netsapiens-openapi-php).

+Thank you for your understanding.

 ## About

 This PHP client is designed to interact with the NetSapiens V1 API.
 It provides a convenient way to authenticate and make API calls to NetSapiens services.